robert-baldwin/pg-rebac/README.md

 WHERE valid_steps = rels_size - 1
 ```

 This became significantly more complex!
-We need to gather all the relationships in the path, the number of relationships, and the last relationship.
+We need to gather all the relationships in the path (`rels`), the number of relationships (`rels_size`), and the last relationship (`last_rel`).
 For performance reasons we'll check that the last relationship is of the desired type and throw out all other paths.
-Then for the remaining paths we need to `UNWIND` each step of the path to compare the relationship type of each step to the previous step.
+Then for the remaining paths we need to `UNWIND` each step of the path to compare the relationship type of each step (`next_rel`) to the previous step (`prev_rel`).
 Only those paths where every step is valid should be returned.
-The User-Object relationship has no previous relationship so it is ignored.
+The User-Object relationship has no previous relationship so it is ignored (`valid_steps = rels_size - 1`).

 Each time we define a new variable using the `WITH` keyword we need to pass along any previously defined variables we want to use later in the query.